 Based on the Community/Strategic Plan, a neighborhood organization working holistically on multiple projects, form collaborations for success.
-Business firms commit to the project for five years (up to 75 percent tax credit) or six years (up to 80 percent tax credit), with a minimum contribution of \$50,000.
-The minimum application is \$100,000.
+Business firms commit to the project for five years (up to 75 percent tax credit) or six years (up to 80 percent tax credit), with a minimum contribution of \$50,000 per year.
+The minimum application is \$100,000 per year for each year of the five or six-year project.